fuse-lang/fuse-lang.github.io/_docs/basics/06-functions.md

 assert_eq(lerp(0, 100, 0.5), 50)
 ```

-We can also pass arguments using their names, It can be extreamly useful when we have a lot of `nil` and `boolean` arguments which can make it really hard to read.
+We can also pass arguments using their names, It can be extremely useful when we have a lot of `nil` and `boolean` arguments which can make it hard to read.

 ```fuse
 fn configure(